kdaui/backups/README.md

 # backups
-A collection of archived sites that i love.
-Kept in its original form (not subpages though)
+A collection of archived subpages (or just a subpage) of random websites that i love.
+Kept in thier original form.